Student Handbook (PDF)

 Cancellation And Withdrawal Policy

-Notification of your intent to cancel or withdraw from a course must be submitted by email to the ELI.
-Depending on the course, you may also be required to submit a "Registration Action Form" to the Office of Student Assistance.
+Notification of your intent to cancel (drop) or withdraw from a course must be submitted by email to the ELI.
+Depending on the course, you may also be required to submit a "Registration Action Form" to the Student Accounts Office.
 If the correct procedure is not followed, you will not receive a refund and you will receive an F for the course at the end of the term.

 Refunds are calculated as follows: